 - How the thesis might be used as the foundation for a book of poetry or prose to be completed, at least in the form of a revised draft, by the end of the fellowship year

 - How the candidate has demonstrated maturity, collegiality, and the potential for active and positive participation in the MFA community or the Ann Arbor or Michigan literary community

 - How the candidate might contribute to either of those communities during the fellowship year

 - At the completion of the thesis workshop semester, each candidate must meet with both of his or her two thesis advisors, together or separately, to discuss the candidate’s thesis and thesis statement.
 The advisors then decide together, on the basis of the thesis, the thesis statement, and the advisors’ knowledge of the candidate:

 - Whether the thesis meets the necessary requirements

 - Whether the candidate has demonstrated maturity, collegiality, and the potential for active and positive participation in the MFA community or the Ann Arbor or Michigan literary community, including having met the standards set forward in the HZWP Good-Standing Policy

 - Whether the candidate is eligible for a Zell Postgraduate Fellowship

 - As the fellowship is expressly established to support writers in a crucial period of their postgraduate life, and to provide valuable time and encouragement, no Zell Postgraduate Fellow may hold a paid position in the English department during the fellowship term.
-We further discourage Fellows, in the strongest possible terms, from seeking other employment during the term of the fellowship.

 Along with offering our students time to write, and a community of talented peers and experienced mentors in which to do so, the Helen Zell Writers' Program has always emphasized academic preparation, pedagogical training, and professionalization through service.
 The post-MFA fellowships not only gives our students the time they need to write their first books, but helps them prepare to succeed as professional writers.